Avsim.com: Hacking case

 A gradual recovery of the site took place over several days.
 The servers were replaced, the email addresses and forums were recovered on May 26, and the front page and other elements of the site on May 28.
 On the 28th it was also announced on the front page that approximately 90% of the file library would be recoverable, and that all Flight Simulator X and Flight Simulator 9 files were intact.
 The library was brought back online, with more than 95% of the original content, as of July 26.

 On September 7 AVSIM filed a civil suit in Britain against the person who hacked the organization in May.
 The AVSIM website issued the following statement:

 “Today, September 7th, 2009, AVSIM filed a criminal complaint with the Police Constabulary of London.
 We will not name any names, but have incontrovertible evidence of the individual that performed the hack of AVSIM on May 12th this year.
 We have protected the forensic evidence and provided that evidence to the London police.
 We are committed to bringing justice to bear on this case...

 [T]hough we tried to resolve this over the last three months out of court, giving this person two opportunities to settle with us, the individual did not avail himself of the opportunity - in fact, he has ignored our proffers.
 We are now doing as we promised this person we would do; ratcheting this up to the next, criminal, level.
 To the extent that prudence allow, we will keep you informed of future developments.”

-As of July 2011 AVSIM have still not updated its users on the situation and it appeared that the matter had been brushed under the carpet given the last few words of the above quote; then, in a retrospective blog post in June 2012, Tom Allensworth, the founder of AVSIM, explained that legal action was ultimately dropped.
+As of July 2011 AVSIM had still not updated its users on the situation and it appeared that the matter had been brushed under the carpet given the last few words of the above quote; then, in a retrospective blog post in June 2012, Tom Allensworth, the founder of AVSIM, explained that legal action was ultimately dropped.

 Avsim Conference and Exhibition

 The website runs a regular conference and exhibition since 1999, most recently titled FANCON, focusing on aviation simulation to showcase flight simulation technology, software, and hardware.
 This conference has been supported by leading manufacturers and developers in the industry, including Microsoft.
-Previous conferences have been held each year at a different location from 2002 through to 2007, with the 2007 event held in Bellevue, Washington from November 9 to 11.
+Previous conferences have been held each year at a different location from 2002 through to 2007, with the 2007 event held in Bellevue, Washington, from November 9 to 11.
 The event featured sponsorship from a number of major industry organizations, such as NaturalPoint.
 The website decided not to have a 2008 convention due to the decaying economy and an anticipated reluctance to travel but has announced a social meeting to take place instead.

 In 2009, AVSIM planned to hold the convention in Dayton, Ohio, from September 4 until September 6, at the Wright-Patterson Air Force Base.